Structured Matrix Learning under Arbitrary Entrywise Dependence and Estimation of Markov Transition Kernel: Low-rank-plus-sparse matrix estimation

 Recall that $\mathcal{C}=\{(L,S):L,S\in \mathbb{R}^{p\times q},\operatorname{Rank}(L)\le r,|\operatorname{Supp}(S)|\le s\}$ and $\rho(L,S,\hL,\hS)=\|L-\hL\|_F^2+\|S-\hS\|_F^2$ .
 Define the minimax risk as where the infimum is taken over all possible estimators $\mathcal{A}(Y)=(\hL^{\mathcal{A}},\hS^{\mathcal{A}})$, and the supremum is taken over all possible ground truths $(L,S)$ in $\mathcal{C}$.

-In the following theorem, we consider two common cases on noise distributions. \begin{theorem} \begin{enumerate} \item In the case when $W$ is sampled independently from Gaussian with variance parameter $\sigma^2$, the minimax risk in this setting, denoted by $\mathfrak{R}^{1}$, satisfies $\mathfrak{R}^{1}\asymp \max\{p,q\}r\sigma^2$ if $s \leq (p+q)r/\log(p+q)$. \item In the case when $W$ is supported on arbitrary predetermined $s_0\le s$ entries and each entry is sampled independently from a Gaussian with variance parameter $\sigma^2$, let $E$ be the index matrix that takes $1$ on the predetermined support.
-If $s\gtrsim r\|E\|$, the minimax risk in this setting, denoted by $\mathfrak{R}^{2}$, satisfies $\mathfrak{R}^{2}\asymp s\sigma^2$.
-In particular, when $E$ is incomplete permutation matrix(each row and column has at most one $1$), then the condition on $s$ boils down to $s\gtrsim r$. \end{enumerate} In both cases, the upper bound and lower bound match, and our estimator \eqref{alg:main} is minimax optimal. \end{theorem}
+In the following theorem, we consider two common cases on noise distributions. \begin{theorem} The minimax risks for two noise distributions are given as follows. \begin{enumerate} \item Consider the case when each row of $W$ is sampled independently from multivariate Gaussian: $W_{i,:}\sim \calN(0,\Sigma_i)$ with $c\sigma^2I\le \Sigma\le C\sigma^2I$.
+Then the minimax risk in this setting, denoted by $\mathfrak{R}^{1}$, satisfies $\mathfrak{R}^{1}\asymp \max\{p,q\}r\sigma^2$ if $s \leq (p+q)r/\log(p+q)$, where we recall that $p\times q$ are the dimensions of $W$. \item Consider the case when $W$ is supported on arbitrary predetermined $s_0\le s$ entries, and each entry is sampled independently from a Gaussian with variance parameter $\sigma^2$.
+Let $E$ be the index matrix that takes $1$ on the predetermined support.
+If $\|E\|\lesssim \sqrt{\frac{s}{r}}$, the minimax risk in this setting, denoted by $\mathfrak{R}^{2}$, satisfies $\mathfrak{R}^{2}\asymp s\sigma^2$, up to logarithmic factors.
+In particular, when $E$ is an incomplete permutation matrix(each row and column has at most one $1$), then the condition on $s$ boils down to $s\gtrsim r$. \end{enumerate} In both cases, the upper bound and lower bound match, and estimator \eqref{alg:main} is minimax optimal. \end{theorem}

-\begin{remark} The independence assumption on the noise can be loosened to weakly independent continuous sub-Gaussian.
+\begin{remark} Note that the first case includes a special subcase where all entries of $W$ are independent Gaussian $\calN(0,\sigma^2)$.
+The independence assumption on the noise can be loosened to weakly independent continuous sub-Gaussian.
 An example is \cite{zhang2019spectral} where the noise has the form of empirical probability error.
-The technique should be modified only in calculating the KL divergence which is approximately of the same order as the independent case. \end{remark}
+The technique should be modified only in calculating the KL divergence which is approximately of the same order as the independent case.
+Also, for the noise matrix with independent rows but dependent across columns~\citep{agterberg2022entrywise}, as long as the covariance matrices have upper and lower bounded eigenvalues, the upper bound is retained. \end{remark}